Former Raider Ruggs moves to transitional housing facility in Las Vegas

 The department’s inmate search indicated that Ruggs had been moved to the Casa Grande Transitional Center as of Wednesday.

-Casa Grande, in Las Vegas and less than a mile from Allegiant Stadium, is a dormitory-style facility that houses up to 400 non-violent offenders within 18 months of their parole eligibility date.
+Casa Grande, in Las Vegas and less than a mile from Allegiant Stadium, is a dormitory-style facility that houses up to 400 nonviolent offenders within 18 months of their parole eligibility date.

-The offender website also lists Ruggs as a “Community Trustee,” meaning he has “limited potential to misbehave” and low escape risk while assigned to community work.
-Trustees can leave the correctional facility for outside work without direct supervision, according to the department.
+The offender website also lists Ruggs as a “Community Trustee,” meaning he has “limited potential to misbehave” and is considered a low escape risk while assigned to community work.

-Ruggs has moved facilities twice since he was taken into custody in Aug.
-2023.
+Ruggs has moved facilities twice since he was taken into custody in August 2023.
 After he pleaded guilty to felony DUI resulting in death and misdemeanor vehicular manslaughter, he was sentenced to three to 10 years in prison.

 Initially booked into High Desert State Prison, Ruggs was moved to Stewart Conservation Camp in northern Nevada one month into his incarceration.

 Ruggs, who was speeding up to 156 mph down Rainbow Boulevard, slammed his Chevrolet Corvette Stingray into the back of an SUV driven by Tina Tintor, 23, on Nov.
 2, 2021.
-The Stingray collided so violently that Tintor’s vehicle was engulfed in flames, which trapped and killed her and her dog, police have said.

 Prosecutors have said that after the crash, Ruggs’ blood alcohol level was 0.16 percent, twice the legal limit for drivers in Nevada.
-Ruggs was released from the Raiders shortly after the crash.

 Contact Akiya Dillon at adillon@reviewjournal.com.